Elder Law Attorneys Protect the Elderly

 - What should a family member entrusted with an individual’s care sign or agree to, and what should they not?

 - How will the family guard against abuse of the elderly individual or financial indiscretions with the individual’s assets?

 When facing difficult decisions regarding advanced aging, you do not have to act alone.
-Instead, trust the Maryland elder law attorneys at Altman & Associates to help you plan for the future.
 We advocate for elderly individuals and their families in times of need.
-We have convenient office locations in Columbia and Rockville.
-Contact us by phone at (301) 468-3220 or online to schedule a consultation.
+To schedule a time to meet with us, call (301) 468-3220 or submit an inquiry on our site.